Setting Environment For Rails Migration

 #or

-file to add RAILS_ENV
+export RAILS_ENV=productionOr editing ~/.bashrc file to add RAILS_ENV as:

 echo 'RAILS_ENV=test' >> ~/.bashrc